 Regulations of the People's Republic of China ("PRC") restrict direct foreign ownership of business entities providing educational services in the PRC where certain licenses are required.
 To comply with PRC laws and regulations, the Company provides a significant portion of its services in China through its variable interest entity New Oriental China, for which the Company is the primary beneficiary.
 New Oriental China has the identical shareholdings as the Company.
 The Company, through its wholly owned subsidiaries in China, has entered into exclusive technical and other services agreements with New Oriental China in April, 2005, under which the Company provides technical and other services ("Service Agreements") to New Oriental China and its subsidiaries in exchange for significantly all of the net income of New Oriental China and its subsidiaries.
-As a collateral security for the prompt and complete performance of the obligations of New Oriental China under the above various contractual arrangements, the respective owners of New Oriental China have entered into an equity pledge agreement (the "Equity Pledge Agreements") in April, 2005, pursuant to which they agreed to pledge all their rights and interests, including voting rights, in New Oriental China respectively in favor of the Company's wholly owned subsidiaries.
-Finally, the shareholders of New Oriental China through an exclusive option agreement are obligated to sell to the Company's wholly owned subsidiaries and the Company has an exclusive, irrevocable and unconditional right to purchase, or cause the Company's designated party to purchase, from such shareholders, at Company's sole discretion part or all of these shareholders' equity interests in New Oriental China when and, to the extent that applicable PRC Law permits the Company to own part or all of such equity interests in New Oriental China.
-The purchase price to be paid by the Company will be the minimum amount of consideration permitted by applicable PRC Law at the time when such share transf
+As a collateral security for the prompt and complete performance of the obligations of New Oriental China under the above various contractual arrangements, the respective owners of New Oriental China have entered into an equity pledge agreement (the "Equity Pledge Agreements") in April, 2005, pursuant to which they agreed to pledge all their rights and interests, including voting rights, in New Oriental China respectively in favor of the Company's wholly owned subsidiaries and the Company has an exclusive, irrevocable and unconditional right to purchase, or cause the Company's wholly owned subsidiaries and the Company's sole discretion part or all of these shareholders' equity interests in New Oriental China when and, to the extent that applicable PRC Law at the time when such share transfer occurs which is referred to as the exclusive option agreement.